Jeffrey Dinowitz: New York State Assembly

 Dinowitz was first elected in a special election held in 1994 to replace G. Oliver Koppell.
 Dinowitz is currently serving as chair of the New York State Assembly Committee on Codes, as well as the Bronx Delegation.
 He is also a member of Committees on Ways and Means, Rules, Health, Election Law, and is a member of the Puerto Rican/Hispanic Task Force.

-Previously, Dinowitz served as Chair of the Assembly Committee on Judiciary from 2018-2020.
-In 2017, Dinowitz served as Chair of the Assembly Committee on Corporations, Authorities, and Commissions which has oversight of the MTA and public utilities among other entities.
-Before that, Dinowitz served as Chair of Committees on Consumer Affairs and Protection, Aging, and Alcoholism and Drug Abuse.
+Previously, Dinowitz served as Chair of the Assembly Committee on Judiciary from 2018 to 2020.
+In 2017, Dinowitz served as Chair of the Assembly Committee on Corporations, Authorities, and Commissions, which has oversight of the MTA and public utilities, among other entities.
+Before that, Dinowitz served as Chair of the Committees on Consumer Affairs and Protection, Aging, and Alcoholism and Drug Abuse.

 Major policy achievements

-Dinowitz has passed hundreds of bills over the course of his tenure in the New York State Assembly.
 In 2020, Dinowitz was able to pass legislation to protect tenants and homeowners including the Tenant Safe Harbor Act as well as the Emergency Eviction & Foreclosure Prevention Act.
 Also in 2020, Dinowitz passed legislation to expedite court-ordered apartment repairs in honor of a child (Jashawn Parker) who was tragically killed in a fire while the apartment's landlord was fighting tenants in court to avoid making repairs.
 Also in 2020, Dinowitz passed legislation to allow absentee voting through 2021 in response to the COVID-19 pandemic.

-In 2019, Dinowitz passed a personal record 28 bills through both the Assembly and State Senate.
-One of these bills, which eliminated all non-medical exemptions to school vaccine requirements attracted worldwide attention and praise from the medical community as well as vitriol from people who do not believe in vaccination.
+In 2019, Dinowitz passed a bill which eliminated all non-medical exemptions to school vaccine requirements attracted worldwide attention and praise from the medical community.

-Dinowitz has also passed legislation in 2016 to enter New York State into the National Popular Vote compact, to enact then-strongest in the nation protections against human trafficking, and more.
+Dinowitz has also passed legislation in 2016 to enter New York State into the National Popular Vote compact, and to enact protections against human trafficking.

 Rainbow Rebellion

 Dinowitz was a key figure in the 2008 so-called "Rainbow Rebellion" which united several factions of the Bronx Democratic Party in order to overthrow the party chair, who had been accused of nepotism and patronage in his time as county leader.
 Dinowitz joined with then-Assemblyman Ruben Diaz Jr., Assemblyman Carl Heastie, Assemblyman Michael Benedetto, then-Assemblywoman Aurelia Greene, and others to overthrow former county leader Jose Rivera.
-The Rainbow Rebellion ushered in a new era of Bronx Democratic politics and brought nearly unprecedented levels of unity across the borough.